US Patent Number

 University of Kentucky Research Foundation, Lexington, KY (US)

 Daunert, Sylvia; Deo, Sapna K.; Ehrick, Jason Douglas; Browning, Tyler William; and Bachas, Leonidas G., "Stimuli-Responsive Hydrogel Microdomes Integrated with Genetically Engineered Proteins for High-Throughput Screening of Pharmaceuticals" (2009).
 Chemistry Faculty Patents.
-Paper 10.
+10.